felixhj/sldl-gui-macos/README.md

 ```
 SoulseekDownloader/
 ├── soulseek_downloader.py    # Main PyObjC GUI application
-├── csv_processor.py          # Standalone script to process _index.csv into log.csv
+├── csv_processor.py          # CSV processing module (integrated)
-├── run_soulseek_downloader.sh # Launcher script
+├── build_monterey.sh         # Build script for Monterey
 ├── requirements.txt          # Python dependencies
+├── entitlements.plist        # macOS entitlements for signing
+├── icon.icns                 # Application icon
 └── README.md                 # This documentation file
 ```

 ### Key Components

 - **`soulseek_downloader.py`**: The core application logic, GUI, and download management.
-- **`csv_processor.py`**: A utility script that runs after downloads to clean up the CSV log file.
-It converts numeric codes to readable text, renames the file to `log.csv`, and removes the original.
+- **`csv_processor.py`**: A module that processes CSV log files to add human-readable descriptions.
-- **`run_soulseek_downloader.sh`**: A simple shell script to launch the application.
+- **`build_monterey.sh`**: Automated build script that downloads dependencies and creates the application bundle.

 ## Technical Details

 The application operates as follows:

 1. It gathers user input from the GUI.
-2. It constructs and executes a command for the `sldl` tool in a background thread.
+2. It constructs and executes a command for the bundled `sldl` tool in a background thread.
-3. It captures and displays the real-time output from `sldl` in the GUI.
+3. It captures and displays the real-time output from `sldl` in the GUI with accurate progress tracking.
 4. After the `sldl` process finishes, it locates the most recent `_index.csv` in the download directory.
-5. It runs `csv_processor.py` to process this file, which creates `log.csv` and deletes the source `_index.csv`.
+5. It processes this file using the integrated CSV processor, which creates `log.csv` and deletes the source `_index.csv`.

 ### CSV Processing

-The `sldl` tool generates an `_index.csv` file with numeric codes for download status. `csv_processor.py` adds two new columns, `state_description` and `failure_description`, with human-readable text.
+The `sldl` tool generates an `_index.csv` file with numeric codes for download status.
+The integrated CSV processor adds two new columns, `state_description` and `failure_description`, with human-readable text.

 **State Codes:**